confluentinc/ksql/design-proposals/klip-32-sql-testing-tool.md

     outside of this tool, mitigating the limitations described above.
 It also would allow them to "debug" further when something doesn't go the way they want by examining the input/output topics through ksqlDB.
+- _YaaS_: (YAAT as a Service) we may want to consider a deployment option where YAAT just watches a directory in some long-running deployment, running new tests whenever a directory changes.

 ## Test Plan